moy4i/ITD-x-DDA-JSQUARE/README.md

 3. Drag the toy around the scene.
 4. When the toy touches the pet, the toy disappears.
 5. The pet gains happiness.
-6. The toy enters a cooldown (e.g., 3 hours).
+6. The toy enters a cooldown of 45 seconds before it can be used again.

 ---